 Your health and safety is still our top priority.
 Appointments are available as video visits, phone calls or in-person visits as needed, with the same safe, world-class care you expect.

 Epilepsy is a very challenging problem to treat.
 Despite nearly 20 medicines available to treat epilepsy in the United States today, failure of only two epilepsy medications means that any new medicine trial is unlikely to stop the seizures.
 This is called medically intractable epilepsy, which occurs in one out of three patients.

 However, there is hope if you have medically intractable epilepsy.
 You may be a candidate for surgery with excellent results — in fact, many of our patients will have their seizures completely stopped or realize a substantial reduction in seizures.

 - Our Comprehensive Epilepsy Center is a leading center for epilepsy care as designated by the National Association of Epilepsy Centers

-- Full spectrum of diagnostic services including: inpatient video EEG monitoring and outpatient EEG, MRI, PET, ictal spect and neurological testing
+- Full spectrum of diagnostic services offered, including: inpatient video EEG monitoring and outpatient EEG, MRI, PET, ictal spect and neurological testing

 - Individualized treatment plan for your condition

 - Treatment plans may include medication management, surgery and collaboration with behavioral health professionals